godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_styleguide.rst

 Prefer writing comments on their own line as opposed to inline comments (comments written on the same line as code).
-Inline comments are best used for short comments, typically a few words at most.
-When using inline comments, use two spaces before the inline comment to better separate it from code:
+Inline comments are best used for short comments, typically a few words at most:

 **Good**: